mullvad/mullvadvpn-app/docs/security.md

      * Incoming UDP from `*:68` to `255.255.255.255:67`
      * Outgoing UDP from `*:67` to `*:68`

+#### macOS deviations

+* The app does not look at ICMPv6 type and code headers.
+So all ICMPv6 is allowed between the specified IP networks

 ### Disconnected

 This is the default state that the `mullvad-daemon` starts in when the device boots, unless